joe-scotto/scottokeebs/README.md

     -   This most likely means the board hasn't been merged into the [qmk_firmware](https://github.com/qmk/qmk_firmware) repo yet.
 If this is the case, you can simply copy the `QMK` folder into `qmk_firmware/keyboards/handwired/jscotto` and rename it to the respective keyboard.
 -   Can I have just the `.hex` firmware file?
     -   Yes, in each keyboards `Firmware` directory there is a file called `default.hex` with my personal map for that board, typically in Colemak.
 There also might be variants of that keymap.
 You can use this with [QMK Toolbox](https://github.com/qmk/qmk_toolbox) if you don't want to compile the firmware yourself or run into issues.
+-   What are the V1 case files?
+    -   V1 are the original files that I built the boards with.
+After learning better techniques, I added shelves to hold the plates better along with minimizing the total amount of screws needed.
+The new V2 files are compatible with both regular and counter sunk screws along with having cutouts so the switches actually clip into the plate.

 # License